Caltinor/Project-MMO-2.0/wiki/configuration/scripting.md

 ```
 *Note: when using multiple IDs, each id is separated by a commma*

-target nodes can also take tags and wildcards.  prefixing a `#` to an ID will tell pmmo this id is a tag. eg `blocks(#c:ores/copper)`.  wildcards let you provide a modid and have all objects for that mod configured by the line.  to use wildcards, use an ID like `modid:*`.  eg `entity(alexmobs:*)`
+Target nodes can also take tags and wildcards.  prefixing a `#` to an ID will tell PMMO this id is a tag. eg `blocks(#c:ores/copper)`.  wildcards let you provide a modid and have all objects for that mod configured by the line.  to use wildcards, use an ID like `modid:*`.  eg `entity(alexmobs:*)`

 PMMO also provides advanced target nodes, which you can read about [here](#advanced-target-selectors)